grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] make sure you are consistent about crew quarters and galley being on the middle deck (see diagram)
 * [ ] consider using 'nominal' to mean anything you want it to.
 	* might be too on-the-nose
+* [ ] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
 * [ ] Hemi calls Percy "Sylvia"; everyone else calls her captain
 * [ ] have the junior crew call hemi 'boss'
 * [ ] refer to Bastian, Gregory, and Owen as the 'deck crew'